cisagov/GMU-CYSE-Capstone-2020-21/README.md

 ### 2.0 Objectives

 Anomaly detection analysis is the subject of the proposed project.
 The desired deliverable is an integrated product that includes
- 1. algorithm for analyzing relevant data,
+ 1. algorithm for analyzing relevant data
- 2. dashboard for visualization of the analytic results,
+ 2. dashboard for visualization of the analytic results
- 3. modeling documentation and user manual,
+ 3. modeling documentation and user manual
- 4. technical demo of the integrated capability.
+ 4. technical demo of the integrated capability

 Dashboard, the primary output for this project, should have the capability to display the following:
 - Raw data input